mkanin/calculator/README.md

 # calculator
-This is a calculator for calculation a cost of painting of building constructions.
+This is a calculator for calculating a cost of painting of building constructions.